It'll be a lone actor on an empty stage, a cellist and an audience in prison across the state of Oregon.

 He also has worked as a counselor and an educator at several Portland nonprofit organizations serving homeless, recovering, post-incarcerated and adjudicated populations.

-He said he wanted to be part of "An Iliad" because of his love of the classics, but also because he believes "that culture and performance demands access to all audiences, not just the privileged."
+He says he wanted to be part of "An Iliad" because of his love of the classics, but also because he believes "that culture and performance demands access to all audiences, not just the privileged."

-"An Iliad" focuses on "the experience of profound trauma and its repercussions on the psyche that perpetrates/survives such trauma, and in this way it speaks to our current and constant experience of violence, war, loss and suffering," Susi said.
+"An Iliad" focuses on "the experience of profound trauma and its repercussions on the psyche that perpetrates/survives such trauma, and in this way it speaks to our current and constant experience of violence, war, loss and suffering," Susi says.

-As for how he feels about working in a prison setting, Susi noted that he is familiar with the protocols and expectations of prison settings.
+As for how he feels about working in a prison setting, Susi notes that he is familiar with the protocols and expectations of prison settings.
 But on an emotional level, he knows he will be "impacted by the pervasive atmosphere of coercion, authority and latent violence throughout."

 He hopes the inmates "feel a recognition of our common humanity, and that from this exchange of empathy and emotional truth, we all discover hidden insights, grace and wisdom within ourselves as a result."

-He added, "This is what I hope to convey in this performance, and why we're focusing on this audience."
+"This is what I hope to convey in this performance, and why we're focusing on this audience."